-• How might growing up in my culture and in my community affect my child-both positively and negatively?
+How might growing up in my culture and my community affect my child - both positively and negatively?

-Am I able to teach my child how to interact with a world that will treat him differently because of the color of his skin?
+Am I able to teach a child in my home how to interact with a world that will treat him differently because of the color of his skin?

-Am I prepared to help my child respond to the extra attention and curiosity that comes from "standing out" as a transracial family?
+Am I prepared to help a child in my home respond to the extra attention and curiosity that comes from "standing out" as a transracial foster or adoptive family?

-Transracial adoption is a complex issue.
-In our family, we have adopted children of three different races, and our goal is not to provide all the answers as much as it is to help you ask the right questions.
+Transracial placement is a complex issue

+In our family, we foster-parented for ten years and have adopted children of three different races.
+Our goal here is not to provide all the answers as much as to help you ask the right questions.
 The three questions above are a good place to start.

-So, what are the things adoptive parents should understand about raising a child of a different race, and what are the best ways to gain that understanding?
+So, what are the things one should understand about parenting a child of a different race, and what are some of the best ways to gain that understanding?